 We may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of our portfolio companies.
-As of March 31, 2011, our only off-balance sheet arrangements consisted of \$85.6 million of unfunded commitments, which was comprised of \$82.1 million to provide debt financing to certain of our portfolio companies and \$3.5 million related to unfunded limited partnership interests.
-As of September 30, 2010, our only off-balance sheet arrangements consisted of \$49.5 million, which was comprised of \$46.7 million to provide debt financing to certain of our portfolio companies and \$2.8 million related to unfunded limited partnership interests.
-Such commitments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Statement of Assets and Liabilities and are not reflected on our Consolidated Statement of Assets and Liabilities.
+As of September 30, 2011, our only off-balance sheet arrangements consisted of \$108.8 million of unfunded commitments, which was comprised of \$102.7 million to provide debt financing to certain of our portfolio companies and \$6.1 million related to unfunded limited partnership interests.
+As of September 30, 2010, our only off-balance sheet arrangements consisted of \$49.5 million, which was comprised of \$46.7 million to provide debt financing to certain of our portfolio companies and \$6.1 million related to unfunded limited partnership interests.
+As of certain of our portfolio companies and \$2.8 million related to unfunded limited partnership interests.
+Such commitments are subject to our portfolio companies' satisfaction of certain financial and nonfinancial convenants and involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Statement of Assets and Liabilities and are not reflected on our Consolidated Statement of Assets and Liabilities.